Rex-Sanchez/nushell_fmt/README.md

+# Installation
+- `cargo install --git "path to repo"`
+- `nushell_fmt -f path/to/file/that/needs/formatting.nu`

 # Intergration with neovim

-Just add this to your init.lua or a other file that gets required by init.lua
+Just add this to your init.lua or a other file that gets required by init.lua make sure the cmd directory points to a valid location for binaries installed with cargo.

 ```lua